Mayoralty of Dianne Feinstein: Civil rights

 Feinstein persuaded the owners of the Alhambra Theater to stop showing Boulevard Nights causing Tony Bill, the producer of the movie, to accuse her of ignoring the problem of gang violence in San Francisco and the American Civil Liberties Union to accuse her of violating the First and Fifth Amendments.
 In 1980, she had the screening of Cruising moved to a different theater stating that it "is not in censorship, but in preserving the public peace.
 We don't want another gay riot up here."
 She asked United Artists to pay the city for more than $130,000 in police security operations that were made after the company refused to delay the opening of Cruising.
 The ACLU stated that the demand was unconstitutional and a violation of the First Amendment.

 Feinstein signed legislation that banned official San Francisco city travel to states that had not ratified the Equal Rights Amendment.
 The first use of the legislation was in 1981, when Feinstein cancelled a trip planned by two airport officials to a convention in Reno, Nevada, due to Nevada having not passed the Equal Rights Amendment.
 Feinstein violated the law when she attended the United States Conference of Mayors convention in Chicago, Illinois, a state which had not passed the Equal Rights Amendment.
 Two members of the Board of Supervisors objected to the trip, but Renne stated that Feinstein's presence at the convention would highlight the political accomplishments of women.

 She increased police presence in gay neighborhoods in San Francisco to prevent gay bashing and stated about gay people that "we're going to protect you".
 The Board of Supervisors approved legislation in 1982, that would provide health benefits for city employees' live-in lovers, including homosexuals, but the legislation was vetoed by Feinstein.
+Feinstein claimed she vetoed the legislation because it was vaguely written, and said that the veto was not intended as "a comment on any lifestyle."
 Around 300 gay protestors came to city hall where they criticized Feinstein and accused her of capitulating to the Catholic Church.
 The eleven member Task Force on Equal Benefits, a task force formed by Feinstein, recommended in 1984, that live-in lovers of gay city workers should receive the same health benefits given to live-in lovers of heterosexual city workers, but she rejected it.

 In 1983, Feinstein signed legislation which granted up to $5,000 to each victim of the United States' internment of Japanese Americans during World War II becoming one of the first cities to do so.
 California had already enacted statewide legislation granting $5,000 to Japanese Americans who were forced to leave state government jobs.